-Variable label Inflows aged 60-64

 Variable name ein_60_64

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of worker inflows aged between 60 and 64 in the respective year.
-Detailed information on the definition of inflows can be found in Section 5.2.2.1.
+Detailed description This variable contains the number of worker inflows aged between 60 and

+64 in the respective year.

+Detailed information on the definition of inflows can be found in Section

+5.2.2.1.

 Sensitive variable No

-Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.
+Notes This variable is a component of the BHP extension file "worker flows",

+which is only made available to users on application.